-That’s definitely a generalization since larger AEC players in recent years realized true business model transformations and a few years before COVID-19 disrupted our lives business analysts zoomed in on accelerating digiti(al)ization moves in the engineering and construction (E&C) segment.
+That’s a generalization since larger AEC players in recent years realized true business model transformations and a few years before COVID-19 disrupted our lives business analysts zoomed in on accelerating digiti(al)ization moves in the engineering and construction (E&C) segment.

 On a side note: on top of the acronyms AEC and E&C you might also encounter AECO (Architecture, Engineering, Construction, and Operation).
 In AECO we include companies and experts in the maintenance and operation part of the built asset lifecycle.